 How often is FPT paid?

-The frequency of federal-provincial tax (FPT) payments depends on the province in which you live.
+The frequency of FPT payments depends on the province where you live.
 In Ontario, for example, FPT is paid every week.
 In other provinces, such as Alberta, FPT may be paid every two weeks.

 Yes, Canada FPT offers a baby bonus to its citizens.
 The bonus is paid out in installments and is designed to help parents cover the costs of raising a child.
 To be eligible for the baby bonus, parents must meet certain requirements, such as having a valid social insurance number.